tonyfischetti/vix/README.md

     git clone git@github.com:tonyfischetti/tony-vim.git ~/.vim

+Another option is to clone the repository (under 'tony-vim') to your home folder and create a symlink linking that directory to ~/.vim

+    ln -s ~/tony-vim ~/.vim

+If you take that route, make sure you delete the existing .vim folder completely.

-Create symlinks for .vimrc and .gvimrc
+Next, create symlinks for .vimrc and .gvimrc

     ln -s ~/.vim/.vimrc ~/.vimrc
     ln -s ~/.vim/.gvimrc ~/.gvimrc